 OUR SAVINGS ACCOUNTS

 Make your cash work a lot harder at EQ Bank.
-RRSP and TFSA account savings rates are at 2.5% and 3.5%.
-You’ll find some higher rates on GICs, recently updated and increased to 3-5%.
+RRSP and TFSA account savings rates are at 2.5% and 3.0%.
+You’ll find some higher rates on GICs, up to 5.15%.
 They also offer U.S. dollar accounts.
 We use EQ Bank, they have been awesome.

 OUR CASHBACK CREDIT CARD